FindoraNetwork/findora-wiki/docs/developers/triple-masking/05-abar_to_abar.md

   // Next is a key method, which returns 2 things:
   // - an instance of the anonTransferOperationBuilder, which would be used to submit the generated tx to the network
-  // - an object with the information about the mapping for the new randomizers, which contains remanined funds after paying the fee, as well as the receiver randomizer inforamtion const { anonTransferOperationBuilder, abarToAbarData } =
+  // - an object with the information about the mapping for the new commitments, which contains remanined funds after paying the fee, as well as the receiver commitment inforamtion const { anonTransferOperationBuilder, abarToAbarData } =
     await TripleMasking.abarToAbar(
       anonKeysSender,